rygo6/GTThreading/README.md

 So from the root of your project execute the following command.

-    git submodule add git@github.com:rygo6/ECThreading.git Assets/Plugins/ECThreading
+    git submodule add git@github.com:rygo6/GTThreading.git Assets/Plugins/GTThreading

 ## Potentially Useful Future Features

-- ECThreading abstraction which does not assume the thread will be looping.
+- GTThreading abstraction which does not assume the thread will be looping.
 - Functionality to call code from a Threaded method on MainThread.
 - Make low level Posix thread priority C function work for Android.

-Licensed under the MIT License